US 30-year mortgage rates rise to 3.94 percent

 WASHINGTON (AP) — The costs of borrowing to buy a home increased slightly this week, but U.S. mortgage rates are still near relative lows.

-Mortgage buyer Freddie Mac says the average rate on 30-year, fixed-rate mortgages rose to 3.94 percent from 3.88 percent last week.
+Mortgage buyer Freddie Mac said Thursday that the average rate on 30-year, fixed-rate mortgages rose to 3.94 percent from 3.88 percent last week.
 At this time last year, the benchmark rate was 3.47 percent.
 The historic average was roughly 6 percent.

 Long-term home loan rates tend to track the yield on 10-year U.S. Treasury notes.
-The interest charged on 10-year Treasury notes has risen since early September.
+The interest charged on 10-year Treasury notes has risen since early September, possibly in anticipation of tax cuts pushed by President Donald Trump that could cause the amount of government debt to climb.

+Average mortgage rates began to rise after Trump's election nearly a year ago in anticipation of tax cuts, climbing to as high as 4.32 percent at the end of last year.
+But rates began to slope downward again this year as the intended tax overhaul is unfolding at a slower and less certain pace than what the president promised.

+The lower borrowing costs have helped preserve some affordability for would-be homebuyers, who are finding that home prices are severely outpacing incomes.